frederic-perez/AmE-dictionary/data/dictionary.md

 __panhandling__
 __panned out__
 __panoply__ :two::hammer:
-__pant__ _v_ :five: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._
+__pant__ _v_ :six: (panted, panting) To breathe quickly with short breaths, usually with your mouth open, because you have been doing some physical exercise, or because it is very hot: _She finished the race panting heavily._ _Breathless and panting into the microphone._ _In his pain he panted like a dog._
 __pantalons__ _n_
 __pantry__ _n_ :three::hammer:
 __pants down__ :camera: _You might get caught with your pants down._